Logiqx/gps-guides/guidance/garmin/usage/README.md

   - Surfing
   - Sailing
   - Boating
-  - ... and anything related to running, walking, etc.
+  - ... and running, hiking, walking, etc.

 One of the benefits of using an app such as [APPro](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791) is that it will automatically select a suitable activity mode, and appropriate GNSS setting(s).